konstantinosalatzas/bdn2csv/README.md

 * term path and id as columns,
 * each row corresponding to a term

-representing the one-to-one mapping between term paths and ids.
+containing the one-to-one mapping between term paths and ids.

 Example of usage as a CLI: